micmejia/bible-dump/NKJV/Numbers/Num 23.md

 So he brought him to the field of Zophim, to the top of Pisgah, and built seven altars, and offered a bull and a ram on _each_ altar.

 ###### 15
-And he said to Balak, "Stand here by your burnt offering while I [^c]meet _the Lord_ over there."
+And he said to Balak, "Stand here by your burnt offering while I meet _the Lord_ over there."

 ###### 16
 Then the Lord met Balaam, and put a word in his mouth, and said, "Go back to Balak, and thus you shall speak."